Home Books Islam and the Problem of Israel: Jewish Universalism and Ethnocentrism

 A. Distinguishing the Revelation from Its Text

 From the standpoint of Islam, there can be no doubt that Abraham, Isaac, Jacob, Joseph, Moses, David, Solomon were all prophets whom God had sent forth with a divine message There can be no doubt that that message was always one and the same in its essential content which consisted, above all, of the recognition of God, of His unity and transcendence, of the Day of Judgment, of the purposiveness of history, and of man’s responsibility to manage space-time as God has directed.
 That the prescriptive laws God had revealed to these prophets differed somewhat from the earlier revelations made to previous prophets, is granted; but it is understood as belonging to the “how” of obedience and fulfillment rather than to the essence.
-Equally, there can be no doubt that the Torah is God’s revelation to Moses, that it definitively summed up and crystallized the earlier revelations.
+Equally, there can be no doubt that the Torah is God’s revelation to Moses, that it had definitively summed up and crystallized the earlier revelations.
 To doubt these facts is kufr, or unbelief.

 To acknowledge the divine source of the Torah, however, is not to assert that the book currently known as the ” Torah” is the exact and veritable text of the Torah revealed to Moses.
 For this, historical proof is needed; and critical history tells a completely different tale.
 It tells that the Torah was re-formed and re-written by scribes and priests under King Josiah in the seventh century B.C.; that it was recast by the Jewish priesthood over many centuries; that it was lost or destroyed during the Exile in the sixth century; that it was rewritten by Ezra, the scribe, in the fifth, etc. Although some early Christians, notably Marcion and his followers in the third century A.C., doubted the religious value of the Torah as handed down to them and called upon Christians to reject it, the majority of Christians accepted it and incorporated it as part of an “Old Testament” which they juxtaposed with a “New Testament” written by the apostles of Jesus.
 Christian thinkers then overcame the un-Christian message of the Torah by interpreting it allegorically.
-Marcion and his warning were forgotten, and the claim for the integrity of the Torah would have gone unchallenged were it not for God’s constant providence.
+Marcion and his warning were forgotten; and the claim for the integrity of the Torah would have gone unchallenged were it not for God’s constant providence.

 B. Two New Disciplines

 It was al Qur’an al Karim, the revelation sent to the Prophet Muhammad (SAAW) which first questioned the veracity, not of the Torah as such, but of the Torahic text.
 By its persistent questioning, by its indictment that the rabbis were even then and there, still “reforming” and “rewriting” the Torah to suit their needs and wishes, al Qur’an has initiated a new discipline – textual criticism – and a new science — the scientific study of religion.
-Practically every Muslim thinker thereafter participated in the new intellectual endeavor, then was given the title of al Milal wa al Nihal (“Studies of Religions and Para-Religions”).
+Practically every Muslim thinker thereafter participated in the new intellectual endeavor, then given the title of al Milal wa al Nihal (“Studies of Religions and Para-Religions”).
 In time, the discipline produced a number of giants, Ibn Hazm, al Baghdad!, al Nawbakhti.
 Of Ibn Hazm, orientalist Alfred Guillaume said that he anticipated Western Biblical critics by a whole millennium, even in the most minute of his criticisms of the Torahic text.
 Indeed, Western Biblical criticism began with Wellhausen, Kiihnen and Graf, who were all Islamicists well acquainted with al Qur’an’s critique of the Biblical text.

 C. Universalist and Ethnocentrist Strands in Judaism

 Any objective historian’s examination of the Torah reveals that it is a text composed of many strata deriving from periods separated by hundreds of years; that its compilation must have been the work of centuries, thus repudiating once and for all the Jewish claim that the text of the Torah is verbatim revelation, as well as the Rabbinic claim, that that text is integrally the one given by Moses as revelation.
 Any unbiased reading of the text would also reveal that two main traditions have intertwined themselves in it, intercalating their precepts within its lines.
 Almost every Torahic narrative or exhortation speaks, as it were, with two mouths.
 These traditions can best be described as “universalist” and “ethnocentrist.”
-They have characterised almost every passage of the Torah as well as of the other books of the Old Testament.
-This observation casts doubt upon the theory that the whole Old Testament is verbatim revelation, but it does not disprove that a fair part of it is in fact revelation.
+They have characterised almost every passage ofthe Torah as well as of the other books of the Old Testament.
+This observation casts doubt upon the theory that the whole Old Testament is verbatim revelation; but it does not disprove that a fair part of it is in fact revelation.
 Indeed, such a distinction saves the revealed part and places it beyond attack thus providing a first advantage.
-Secondly, the distinction accommodates the critical historian’s view that the scripture is a body of writings that came to be regarded by the adherent-interpreters as reflecting the living religious reality of their age and hence were edited, rearranged, and refined under the influence of that reality.
+Secondly, the distinction accomodates the critical historian’s view that the scripture is a body of writings which came to be regarded by the adherent-interpreters as reflecting the living religious reality of their age, and hence were edited, rearranged, and refined under the influence of that reality.
 Thirdly, the distinction is wide enough to sustain the religious faith that working with a traditional text that is unquestionably revealed, reinterpretation and edition by later prophets and scribes constitute revelation, no less than the earlier phenomenon.
 This last advantage accommodates the most conservative view, which cannot escape the evidence of change in widely separated revelations through time, nor demand — religiously speaking – the total absence of change.
 Finally, the distinction narrows down the difference between the Jewish and Islamic views.
 Whereas Judaism claims revelation status for the earlier as well as the later texts, Islam affirms the earlier and rejects only the later.

 1. Divinity

 In the universalist strand, God is One and Transcendent.
-He is the Creator of heaven and earth, Lord and Master, Sustainer and Judge of the universe.
-He is omniscient omnipotent, and merciful to all His creatures.
-This is amply supported by dispersed texts running from Genesis to Malachi.
-It is not the case that in the ethnocentrist strand, any of these predicates is denied.
+He is Creator of heaven and earth, Lord and Master, Sustainer and Judge of the universe.
+He is omniscient and omnipotent, and merciful to all His creatures.
+This is amply sup-i by dispersed texts running from Genesis to Malachi.
+It is not the case that in the ethnocentrist strand any of these predicates is denied.
 They are not.
 They are all asserted and acknowledged as true.
-But in addition to them, other contradictory predicates or predicates incompatible with the universalist conception of the deity, are ascribed.
-It is maintained that God be addressed as Elohim, a plural of “god”; The term is widely distributed throughout the whole Old Testament, pointing to an edition of the work wherein the references to God were changed to fit this appellation of the deity. that the Elohim, or many gods, have come to earth and copulated with daughters of men (Genesis 6:2); that “the gods” belong to men in such a way that Jacob could steal them away from Laban (Genesis 31:30) and Leah could cover them with her skirts and sit on them (Genesis 31:34—35).
-The ethnocentrist strand holds that God wrestled physically with a human and lost the battle (Genesis 32:24—30); that God is subject to passion and to pity (Genesis 9:21); that He acts unjustly and is biased in favour of a tiny segment of humanity, the Jews.
+But in addition to them, other contradictory predicates0 or predicates incompatible with the universalist conception of the deity, are ascribed.
+It is maintained that God be addressed as Elohim, a plural of “god”;The term is widely distributed throughout the whole Old Testament, pointing to an edition of the work wherein the references to God were changed to fit this appellation of the deity. that the Elohim, or many gods, have come to earth and copulated with daughters of men (Genesis 6:2); that “the gods” belong to men in such a way that Jacob could steal them away from Laban (Genesis 31:30) and Leah could cover them with her skirts and sit on them (Genesis 31:34—35).
+The ethnocentrist strand holds that God wrestled physically with a human and lost the battle (Genesis 32:24—30); that God is subject to passion and to pity (Genesis 9:21); that He acts unjustly and is biased in favor of a tiny segment of humanity, the Jews.
 The contrast is vividly painted between the universalist God Who is absolutely One and Transcendent, and the ethnocentrist god who is in every respect a “ghost” kind of god, a god of tribal animism.
 That is why Biblical scholars have reserved the name Judaism and Jewish religion to the later, post-Exilic manifestation, and “Hebrew religion” to the religion of the patriarchs as expressed in the Old Testament.
-Ethical monotheism, they claimed, is true of the latter phenomenon, whereas monolatry is true of the earlier.
+Ethical monotheism, they claimed, is true of the later phenomenon, whereas monolatry is true of the earlier.

 2. Revelation

-The universalist strand maintains that God reveals His will to humankind that they may obey it; that revelation is the law of God equally incumbent upon all; and that since the unity of God and the unity of truth are corollaries, revelation must be one and the same at least in essence; that differences in revelation from period to period or place to place always pertain to application rather than spirit of the law.
+The universalist strand maintains that God reveals His will to humankind that they may obey it; that revelation is the law of God equally incumbent upon all; that since the unity of God and the unity of truth are corollaries, revelation must be one and the same at least in essence; that differences in revelation from period to period or place to place always pertain to application rather than spirit of the law.
 Being from God, revelation is holy.
 Respect belongs to its spirit and letter, both of which are always public.
 This means that it is of the nature of revelation to proclaim and universalise itself.
 Its truths are never esoteric, and they can never be reached by mere eisegesis.
 Hence the text of revelation must be preserved along with the categories with which its meanings could be comprehended

 The ethnocentrist strand, per contra, conditions the revelation of God by the advantage it provides to the ethnic entir.
-Taking such relation as the raison d’etre of revelation, it understands its normativeness not as universal, but as pertaining to the recipient ethnic entity alone, and hence, assumes the laws o: God to apply only to the members, not to outsiders.
+Taking such relation as the raison d’etre of revelation, it understands its normativeness not as universal, but as pertaining tc the recipient ethnic entity alone, and hence, assumes the laws o: God to apply only to the members, not to outsiders.
 The latter ethnocentrism holds, may have their own revelation as it is possible for them to have their own god or gods.
-God is the “God of Israel,” “of Abraham,” “Isaac,” “Jacob” and their descendants.
+God is the “God of Israel,” “of Abraham,” “Isaac,” “Jacob” and of their descendants.
 If He reaches out to the others, He does so not for their own sake but in order to vindicate, defend or avenge “His own people.”
-Only they are “His sons,” objects of His loving care and mercy.
+Only they are “His sons,” object of His loving care and mercy.
 The others can enjoy His care and mercy by derivation from, or association with, “His people.”
-Obviously, for ethnocentrists, there can be in principle more than one revelation, and such revelations can be as radically varied as their recipients; for there are as many gods as there are ethnic entities.
+Obviously, for ethnocentrists, there can be in principle more than one revelation, that such revelations can be as radically varied as their recipients; for there are as many gods as there are ethnic entities.
 Even for an Isaiah, such other gods are weak, impotent, even nothing; but they are not not-gods.
 Certainly, they are lesser gods, but still gods, de jure (Isaiah 40:18ff; 41:22ff).

-The necessary relation to ethnic entity justifies the eisegesis of revelation to the end of realising the advantage of that entity.
+The necessary relation to ethnic entity justifies eisegesis of revelation to the end of realising the advantage of that entity.
 In another dimension, the same relation has granted revelation status to those historical writings (Chronicles, Kings) whose sole message is the affirmation and promotion of the ethnic entity.
 Indeed, the relation to the ethnic entity is reciprocal: What the entity does collectively, what happens to it, the unfolding of its destiny — that is equally revelation!
-The ethnocentrist view does not find contradictions between its stand on revelation and universalism.
+The ethnocentrist view does not find contradition between its stand on revelation and universalism.
 It asserts both and seeks to realise whatever advantage lies in each of them.

 The same necessary relationship to the ethnic identity affects the meaning of piety.
 Whereas the universalist view devotes all piety, all worship, and all majesty to God alone, and so orders human life as to make it possessed by the divine presence at every one of its moments, the ethnocentrist view raises the ethnic entity to the point of sharing the majesty of God, and the piety and worship of man.
 Thus, the religion itself is defined in terms of God, Law or Torah, and people.
 Devotion to “the people” becomes a corollary of devotion to God.
 The “Klal Israel” acquires a mystical halo because it becomes, in ethnocentrism, something numinous.